Science Park

 Historic buildings: the Science Park has 12 listed historic buildings, with styles ranging from Art Deco to early 20th century English country houses.

-The historic buildings are: the Vital Brazil Building, Afrânio do Amaral House, Biological Museum, Microbiology Museum, Emílio Ribas Public Health Museum, Terra Firme Exhibition Space, the “New Building”, Lemos Monteiro Pavilion, Pink House, Serpentarium, Center for Scientific Dissemination and Storeroom, and Administrative Center.
+The historic buildings are: the Vital Brazil Building, Afrânio do Amaral House, Biological Museum, Microbiology Museum, Emílio Ribas Public Health Museum, Terra Firme Space, the “New Building”, Lemos Monteiro Pavilion, Pink House, Serpentarium, Center for Scientific Dissemination and Storeroom, and Administrative Center.